jpasholk/jpasholk.github.io/_posts/2018-04-18-my-portfolio-project-for-freecodecamp.markdown

 </nav>
 {% endhighlight %}

 This is the basic skeleton I put together to start with.
 While a good start, it is not responsive.
 When viewed on mobile, the navigation links do scale with the site but they don't turn into any type of menu icon with a dropdown.
 I researched how to do this with UiKit and found that there really isn't an elegant solution like Bootstrap.
-The [documentation](https://getuikit.com/docs/offcanvas#nav-in-off-canvas){:target="_ blank"} recommends wrapping your nav in a dev with the class of `uk-offcanvas-content`.
+The [documentation](https://getuikit.com/docs/offcanvas#nav-in-off-canvas){:target="_ blank"} recommends using an Off Canvas component for mobile navigations.
 This is more of a sidebar style, which wouldn't fit with the design I was going for.

 I started thinking about it in another way after going over the examples in their documentation and experimenting a bit.
-I read somewhere along the line that a somewhat dirty implementation is to have two menus and show only the one you want with CSS, it's not perfect but it will get the job done.
+I read somewhere along the line that a dirty implementation is to have two menus and show only the one you want with CSS, it's not perfect but it will get the job done.

 UiKit uses responsive visibility classes to display or hide elements on different devices, so I essentially had to create two div's with the `uk-navbar-right` class, with the first also having the class `uk-visible@s` and the other `uk-hidden@s`.
 This makes it so the first one only shows on devices that are larger than `640px` with the other being hidden and vice versa.